Your Spring Home Maintenance Checklist

 With the arrival of spring, it‘s time to take care of the exterior of your home and to prepare it for the summer.
 Since the cold months are over, now is the ideal time to inspect for damages and to undertake the required repairs.
-You need to check up on your landscape, appliances, plumbing, electric system, heating and cooling.
+You need to check up on your landscape, appliances, plumbing, electrical system, heating and cooling.
 Some jobs such as repainting the fences can be easily managed by a non-professional.
-However, projects that require certain specialty such as electrical services should be handled by an expert.
+However, projects that require certain speciality such as electrical services should be handled by an expert.
 Regular upkeep will minimize the risk of breakdowns, save you money and preserve the impeccable look of your property.
-Here is your complete list of all home maintenance jobs you need to tackle this spring.
+Here is your complete list of all home maintenance.

 1. Clean the gutters and the downspouts